COVID 19 UPDATE: 05th July 2020

 Made Circa 1928

 Hallmarked in London in 1928 by Asprey & Co.
-Ltd. This rare 9ct Gold Cigar Box has engine turned decoration and reeded borders.
-The box is cedar lined and comes in its original presentation box.
-There is an interesting inscription on the inside lid dedicated to Janine Crispin, perhaps the French movie star of the period who in September 26th 1935, (the date of the inscription), had just completed a film based on a novel by Charles Robert-Dumas.
+Ltd., this rare, 9ct Gold Cigar Box, has wonderful condition engine turned decoration to the outside, a cedar lined interior and is presented in its original Asprey box.
+There is an inscription on the inside lid dedicated to Janine Crispin, perhaps the French movie star of the period who in September 26th 1935, (the date of the inscription), had just completed a film based on a novel by Charles Robert-Dumas.
 Charles is one of the three signatures to the inscription.
-The cigar box measures 7"(18cm) wide by 3.5"(9cm) deep by 2.5"(6cm) tall and weighs 425.6 grams.
+The cigar box measures 7"(18cm) wide by 3.5"(9cm) deep by 2.5"(6cm) tall and weighs 425.6 grams without the wooden lining.

 £9,775ADD TO BASKET MORE PHOTOS

 Hallmarked In 1936